ttaubert/octoblog/source/_posts/2012-10-21-getusermedia-part-3-simple-motion-detection-in-a-live-video.markdown

 specific threshold we change the pixel's color to black - if not it becomes transparent.

-## Bend mode difference
+## Blend mode difference

 Why do we determine the pixels' lightness values?

 {% codeblock lang:js %}
   determineLightness: function ([r, g, b]) {